Here is last month’s quiz again along with the answer:

 You have two more Murphy’s at home?

 Aha!
 So, you mean you have been using Murphy’s 1st ed., which is thinner and less heavy, instead of the 2nd ed. of his Repertory which is thicker and heavier?
 I carry the 1st ed. in the trunk of my car, just in case I should ever need a repertory while I’m away from home; but, I have the 3rd ed. here.
-Yes, it is much heavier (because more rubrics have been added)!
+Yes, it is much heavier (because more rubrics have been added, meaning it’s more useful)!

 Don’t get me wrong, that can be an important symptom; but, it doesn’t lead you to a remedy all by itself.
-It can help confirm your remedy, though.
-And if we had no keynotes in the case, as sometimes happens, then “better open air” would certainly be a part of the totality!
+It can help confirm a remedy, though.
+And if we had no keynotes in the case, as sometimes happens, then “better open air” would certainly be a part of the totality, you can be sure of that!

 Hi Elaine, I’m still at it over this quiz!!!!
 Check it out: